Prasenjit-3433/BetterReads/README.md

 # 📰Better Reads: A Highly Scalable Book Tracking Application

 **Better Reads** is a full-stack application inspired by GoodReads, built with a focus on scalability and high performance.
-The primary objective is to create an application that can handle and serve a vast catalog of every book ever published in the world, allowing users to browse, track their reading progress, and rate books efficiently, even with millions of data records.
+The primary objective is to create an application that can handle and serve a vast catalog of every book ever published in the world, allowing users to browse, track their reading progress, and rate books efficiently, even with ***28+ millions*** of book records.

 ## 💎Key Features